 Pulled me from the love of my life and Earthly things I held close.
 I believed with divine certainty that the far off pin pricks held something for me.

+I was wrong.
 It all went wrong.

 Yet here I am.
 Alone and forsaken to wander this dark and desolate planet of origins unknown.
 I’m the sole ambassador to human life on this rock.